 Gary Sick is a senior research scholar and an adjunct professor of international affairs at the Middle East Institute at Columbia University's School of International and Public Affairs (SIPA).

 He is the author of All Fall Down: America's Tragic Encounter With Iran (Random House 1985) and October Surprise: America's Hostages in Iran and the Election of Ronald Reagan (Random House 1991).

-Gary Sick served on the National Security Council under Presidents Ford, Carter, and Reagan.
+Sick served on the National Security Council under presidents Ford, Carter, and Reagan.
 He was the principal White House aide for Iran during the Iranian Revolution and the hostage crisis.
 Sick is a captain (ret.) in the U.S. Navy, with service in the Persian Gulf, North Africa, and the Mediterranean.